vortexmakes/RKH/doc/readme.txt

 	application requires runtime debugging, this option must be enabled.
 	See #RKHBASE_T structure definition.

+-	\b RKH_EN_STATE_ID
+	\n \n When RKH_EN_STATE_ID is set to one (1) the state structure includes an ID number (also called descriptor).
+	This number allows to uniquely identify a state.
+When a particular application requires runtime debugging (native tracing features), this option must be enabled.

 -	\b RKH_EN_HSM_NAME
 	\n \n When RKH_EN_HSM_NAME is set to one (1) the state machine structure RKH_T includes its own name as a null-terminated string.
 	When a particular application requires runtime debugging, this option must be enabled.

+-	\b RKH_EN_HSM_ID
+	\n \n When RKH_EN_HSM_ID is set to one (1) the state machine structure RKH_T includes an ID number (also called descriptor).
+	This number allows to uniquely identify a state.
+When a particular application requires runtime debugging (native tracing features), this option must be enabled.

 -	\b RKH_EN_HSM_DATA
 	\n \n When RKH_EN_HSM_DATA is set to one (1) the state machine structure